magdykashef/Angular-8-Website-Confusion-Restaurant/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.26.

+### First Steps:

+Navigate to Angular-8-Website-Confusion-Restaurant folder and open the Terminal and type   npm start   and press Enter and wait untill completes.

+### BackEnd json-server

+Navigate to json-server folder and run `json-server db.json --watch -d 2000` .
+It will automatically load the data-base and assets.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### BackEnd json-server

-Navigate to json-server folder and run `json-server db.json --watch -d 2000` .
-It will automatically load the data-base and assets.

 ## Code scaffolding